Use this glossary to find more about the meaning of the terms you'll see in Kontent and our educational materials.

-Content type snippets are groups of elements that can be included in multiple content types.
-Maybe you have a group of elements that you'd like to use in multiple templates, such as including metadata for SEO.
+Content type snippets are collections of elements that can be included in multiple content types.
+Maybe you have some elements that you'd like to use in multiple templates, such as including metadata for SEO.
 You can create a single content type snippet to hold the metadata elements and include it in as many content types as you wish.
 Read more about using content type snippets.

 Custom elements are user-implemented elements that you define within content types.
 These elements let you add your own content editing features to Kentico Kontent projects and integrate Kentico Kontent with third party systems, such as Shopify and others.
 Read more about integrating with custom elements.

 Elements are parts of content types that define what kind of content can be included.
-You can set restrictions for each element in a content type.
 There are two categories of elements:

 - Content elements hold your content to be displayed, such as text and assets.

 - Supporting elements hold items that are not directly content for display, such as taxonomy and content type snippets.

 When working with content items, each element consists of a label and guidelines.

 - Labels tell content creators how the elements are titled.

 - Guidelines provide instructions throughout the production process.
 If you define them as a part of a content type, they will be displayed to contributors with each content item they fill in.